Cozy Dorm Room Ideas on a Budget

 Bare floors are cold, loud, and visually stark.
 A rug does three things at once: it makes the room quieter, it makes it warmer (literally and visually), and it gives the space a sense of defined area that feels more like a home and less like a storage unit.

 What size to get: Measure your actual floor space before buying.
-A common mistake is buying a rug that is too large and fights with the furniture, or too small and looks like a bath mat in the middle of the room.
-A 4x6 or 5x7 works well for most dorm setups.
+A common mistake is buying a rug that’s too large and fights with the furniture, or too small and looks like a bath mat in the middle of the room.
+A 4×6 or 5×7 works well for most dorm setups.

-Where to put it: The most common placement is between the bed and the desk, in the central open area of the room.
+Where to put it: The most natural placement is in the central open area between the bed and the desk.
 Even a small rug there creates a sense of separating the “living” area from the rest of the room.

 How to save money on a rug: Thrift stores, Facebook Marketplace, and end-of-year dorm sales are all good places to find rugs in good condition.
 A simple neutral rug is often just as effective as an expensive patterned one.